bsurmanski/wlfs/README.md

 ### Directories
-directories are represented as a list of File Info Entries.
+directories are represented as a list of 4 byte (int) indices into the FileTable.
 Directories are still files, and can be broken into multiple clusters.
 Each cluster of a directory has a Cluster Header.
-There is no sort order to directory entries
+There is no sort order to directory entries.

+A value of 0xffff as a fileId entry is an invalid file (file has been removed)